pvrego/adaino/README.md

 Anyway we have developed each capability according to our need, and certainly there are bugs, but suggestions and contributions are always welcome.

+### Limitations ###
+We use in this development the GNAT AVR-ELF-WINDOWS, which is Zero-Footprint-Profile.
+So, unless you make a new RTS, you will not be able to make tasking and synchronization and use exception propagation.

 ### Project Structure ##

 	│   LICENSE